bigscience-workshop/evaluation/README.md

    ```
 ## Tasks

+This project plans to support all datasets listed under `docs/datasets.md`.
+The sections below detail task-independent inner-workings of this repository.

 ### AutoTask

 Every task/dataset lives as a submodule within `evaluation.tasks`.
 The core of these submodules inherit from `evaluation.tasks.auto_task.AutoTask`, which is a base class that houses all abstract functions, as well has holds `model`, `tokenizer`, and `task_config` as its attributes.